Horse & Chariot (2023)

 1. User defines path

-The process of drawing is initated by drawing a custom path on the Chariot's touchscreen.
+The process of drawing is initiated by drawing a custom path on the Chariot's touchscreen.
 It records the drawing from the moment of contact until you release your finger.
 Internally, the path is divided into segments.

 2. Path converted to audio movement commands

-Next, the path segemtns are converted into vectors, orient via the previous direction.
+Next, the path segments are converted into vectors, orient via the previous direction.
 These values are encoded as numbers between 0.000 and 0.999, where 0.000 is left and 0.999 is right.
 Each value is converted into a series of five frequencies that are stored in a list.

 3. Transmit (1) audio